iku-iku-iku/dteegen/README.md

 It takes only 6 steps to get started!

-1. clone this repo
+1. Clone this repo.

 ```shell
 git clone https://github.com/iku-iku-iku/dteegen.git
 cd dteegen
 ```

-2. build OpenHarmony
+2. Build OpenHarmony.

 If you don't want to build OpenHarmony on your own, you can use the prebuilt images provided by us.
 ```shell